-- 5. If you have not done so, you can change the ES7510 IP address to meet your network environment.

-- a.
-Double-click Basic Setting.

-- b.
-Click IP Configuration.

-To use static addressing, enter a valid IP address, subnet mask and default gateway.
-To use DHCP, click Enable in the DHCP Client drop list.
+- 5. If you have not done so, you can change the ES9528 IP address to meet your network environment. - a.
+Double-click Basic Setting. - b.
+Click IP Configuration. - To use static addressing, enter a valid IP address, subnet mask and default gateway. - To use DHCP, click Enable in the DHCP Client drop list. - c.
+Click Apply.

-- c.
-Click Apply. - 6.
-If you are planning on connecting PDs, configure the PoE port characteristics, see PoE Control on Page 64.
-You can use the Feature Overview on Page 28 to locate other features that you may want to configure.
+You can use the Feature Overview on Page 35 to locate other features that you may want to configure.